Inflectra/spira-documentation/docs/SpiraApps/ConditionaLists.md

 ### Product Settings
 Once the SpiraApp has been activated system wide and enabled for a product you can edit its product settings.

-This is where you define the rules that create the effects between List fields on artifacts.
+This is where you define the rules to conditionally control List fields on artifacts.
 Use the following format for each rule in an artifact's setting textbox:

-`{primary field name}={field value} | {effected field name}={comma separated list of field values}`
+`{primary field name}={field value} | {affected field name}={comma separated list of field values}`

 See the following screenshot for an example: